nextflow-io/training/README.md

 **The main window** allows you to view and edit files.
 Clicking on a file in the explorer will open it within the main window.
 Once a file is open, Markdown or HTML can be rendered using the preview option.
 We can also see the nf-trainin material in this window, or you can open in separately in another browser winder (https://training.seqera.io/)

 Gitpod gives you 50 hours per month to run the environment, with up to 4 parellel workspaces at a time.

+WARNING: Any running workspace will be automatically stopped after 30 minutes.
+You can open the environment again with the same method as before and either start a new workspace or continue from the previous one (if it is still active; Make sure you `cd` to nf-training in this case).

+This tutorial provides all the scripts, so don't worry if you have lost your environment.
+In the nf-training directory and in nf-training/scripts for individual snippets you can find all the code from the tutorial.